 #6: Offer Financing

-Offering financing for your customers is one of the easiest and most beneficial strategies you can use on your website to not only ease the stress of paying for the funeral, but provide an experience that incentivizes people to use your funeral home instead of the competition.
+Offering to finance for your customers is one of the easiest and most beneficial strategies you can use on your website to not only ease the stress of paying for the funeral but provide an experience that incentivizes people to use your funeral home instead of the competition.
 Learn more about the benefits of offering funeral financing options here.